The Government has released its response to the Productivity Commission’s 2016 report on Australia’s IP arrangements (PC report).

 1. IP Laws Amendment (Productivity Commission response Part 1 and other measures) Bill

-Subject to Government approval, this Bill will include a number of accepted recommendations from the PC report including, phasing out of the innovation patent system, the plant breeder’s rights (PBR) recommendation and the majority of the trade marks recommendations.
+This Bill includes a number of accepted recommendations from the PC report including, the plant breeder’s rights (PBR) recommendation and the majority of the trade marks recommendations.

 2. IP Laws Amendment (Productivity Commission response Part 2 and other measures) Bill

-Subject to Government approval, this Bill will include a number of accepted recommendations from the PC report where further consultation on the implementation approach is needed.
-These include the inventive step reforms, introducing an objects clause into the Patents Act 1990, and changes to Crown use and compulsory licensing of patents and designs.
-In addition, it is proposed that a number of technical fixes and red-tape reducing measures will also be included in this Bill.
+This Bill includes a number of accepted recommendations from the PC report where further consultation on the implementation approach is needed.
+These include the inventive step reforms, introducing an objects clause into the Patents Act 1990, phasing out of the innovation patent system and changes to Crown use and compulsory licensing of patents and designs.
+In addition, a number of technical fixes and red-tape reducing measures will also be included in this Bill.

-Consultation on a number of policy proposals planned to be included in this Bill occurred from 30 August to 17 November 2017.
-Subject to Government priorities, the Bill is intended for introduction to Parliament in 2018.
-Further consultation on an exposure draft of this Bill is also anticipated in 2018 prior to introduction.
+Previous consultation on a number of policy proposals planned to be included in this Bill occurred from 30 August to 17 November 2017.